elDaddi/cipherstream-128x/README.md

 Results:
 - No pipeline stalls
-- No deadlocks
+- No deadlocks observed
-- No AXI protocol violations
+- Stable AXI transaction behavior
 - No in-flight key corruption

 ---